MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-A-General-Management-1000/part-1600-Planning-Programming-Budgeting/subpart-1601-Planning/section-1601.0-4.md

 ##### § 1601.0-4 Responsibilities. #####

-(a) The Secretary and the Director provide national level policy and procedure guidance for planning.
-The Director determines the deciding official and the planning area for the preparation of resource management plans and plan amendments that cross State boundaries.
-For other resource management plans or plan amendments, the deciding official shall be the BLM State Director, unless otherwise determined by the Director.
+(a) National level policy and procedure guidance for planning shall be provided by the Secretary and the Director.

-(b) Deciding officials provide quality control and supervisory review, including approval, for the preparation and amendment of resource management plans and related environmental impact statements or environmental assessments.
-The deciding official determines the responsible official for the preparation of each resource management plan or plan amendment.
-The deciding official also determines the planning area for resource management plans and plan amendments that do not cross State boundaries.
+(b) State Directors will provide quality control and supervisory review, including plan approval, for plans and related environmental impact statements and provide additional guidance, as necessary, for use by Field Managers.
+State Directors will file draft and final environmental impact statements associated with resource management plans and amendments.

-(c) Responsible officials prepare resource management plans and plan amendments and related environmental impact statements or environmental assessments.
+(c) Field Managers will prepare resource management plans, amendments, revisions and related environmental impact statements.
+State Directors must approve these documents.

+[48 FR 20368, May 5, 1983, as amended at 70 FR 14565, Mar.
+23, 2005; 81 FR 89661, Dec.
+12, 2016; 82 FR 60555, Dec.
+21, 2017]